udeugene/ML_homeworks/README.md

-General ML homeworks from different places
+ML homeworks from different places